Starignus/PythonPractise/Week2/GPIO_Part2.md

 import atexit
 ```

-2. The MotorHAT library contains a few different classes, one is the MotorHAT class itself which is the main PWM controller.
-You'll always need to create an object, and set the address.
-By default the address is 0x60 (see the stacking HAT page on why you may want to change the address)
+2. The MotorHAT library contains a few different classes, one is the **MotorHAT class** itself which is the main PWM controller.
+You always need to create an object, and set the address (or frequency).
+By default the address is 0x60.
+We can change this address, but for now we are not going to do it.

 ```python
 # create a default object, no changes to I2C address or frequency
 mh = Adafruit_MotorHAT(addr=0x60)
 ```

 3. The PWM driver is 'free running' - that means that even if the python code or Pi linux kernel crashes, the PWM driver will still continue to work.
-This is good because it lets the Pi focus on linuxy things while the PWM driver does its PWMy things.
-But it means that the motors DO NOT STOP when the python code quits
+But it means that the motors **DO NOT STOP** when the python code quits
 For that reason, we strongly recommend this 'at exit' code when using DC motors, it will do its best to shut down all the motors.

 ```python